Controlling FOD In A Manufacturing Facility

 • Adequate manpower to oversee and maintain the program

 But what about the savings?
 They’re yours to claim with a commitment to FOD controls.
 Once established, an effective program reduces rework, scrap and incidents.
 Want increased customer satisfaction and sales?
 What about reputation and the pride of building the best product you can?
 What about beating the competition and increasing market share?
-Even if an effective FOD Program hasn’t been planned and implemented previously in your operation, the time to start is now.
+Even if an effective FOD Program or Procedure hasn’t been planned and implemented previously in your operation, the time to start is now.
 FOD control is quality.
 FOD control is safety.
 FOD control is integrity.
 The savings and benefits far outweigh the costs and time expended.

 Considering how to start a FOD Program?
 Use our FOD Prevention Plan Template as a starting point.